davidjackson323/KivyEditor/README.md

 # KivyEditor
- This is a project for a drag and drop style editor that can be used to develop custom GUI's with python.
+ This is a project for a drag and drop style editor that can be used to develop custom GUI's with Python, Kivy and KivyMD.